fanfanlatulipe26/talking_variometer_altimeter/REALIZATION.md

 | NRF24L01 SMD and Pro Mini adaptor|Voltage regulator and capacitor added|Spacers and CE/CS wiring|
 |<img src="/images/recept_1.jpg" width="300">|<img src="/images/recept_2.jpg" width="300">|<img src="/images/recept_3.jpg" width="300">|

+*Remark*:
+If you hear a rumble or kind of tac-tac at ‘high’ volume, you may have problem with power supply.
+The power distribution schema used here is:
+A 1S lipo powering the Arduino Pro Mini by the RAW input and directly the DFPlayer.
+A 3.3v MCP1700 ldo voltage regulator powered from the lipo and used for the NRLF24L01.

+(The DFPlayer working voltage is 3.2v to 5v but the module's external interfaces are 3.3V)

+Don’t use the 3.3v VCC output pin of the Arduino Pro Mini for powering the NRF24L01 and/or the DFPlayer: it doesn’t deliver enough power.
+The same apply for the 3.3v for a FTDI USB adapter.